-Arrive in Copenhagen and overnight at hotel.
+Arrive in Ottowa and transfer on your own for an overnight at hotel.

-A group charter flight brings us to Kangerlussuaq, Greenland.
+A group charter flight brings you to Kangerlussuaq, Greenland.
 Just 37 miles north of the Arctic Circle, Kangerlussuaq sits at the head of one of the longest fjords in Greenland.
 Musk ox and Arctic foxes inhabit the tundra-covered plain that surrounds the town.
 Upon arrival, transfer to the Sea Adventurer.
 Tonight, enjoy views of the fjord as the evening turns to twilight.

 Itilleq and Sisimiut

 Saqqaq is one of the best-run small villages in Greenland.
 Several anthropologists have published books on the village’s original inhabitants and their hunting methods.
 The town gave the ancient people their name, Saqqaq.
-We then sail to the beautiful glacier Eqip Sermia, tracing the massive glacier face for some distance.
+You then sail to the beautiful glacier Eqip Sermia, tracing the massive glacier face for some distance.

 Regardless of the time of day, you'll want to be out on deck as the ship approaches Uummannaq.
 The vista is simply breathtaking, with the heart-shaped mountain that gave the town its name dominating the view.
 Uummannaq was founded as a Danish colony in 1758 on the Nuussuaq mainland, but in 1763 it was moved to the nearby island, as seal hunting was more plentiful there.
-On your walk through the town, visit the historic oil warehouse built in 1860 and look for the peat hut, behind the warehouse, which was still in use up until a few years ago.
-In the afternoon we’ll visit Qilaqitsoq, where five Greenland mummies were discovered in 1972.
-Four women and a child are thought to have drowned and remain buried in a dry and cool cave for the last 600-700 years.
-The mummified remains are kept in Nuuk, the capital of Greenland.

 Baffin Bay is technically a sea, not a bay; it is an extension of the Arctic Ocean, the massive body of water that separates Canada from Greenland.
 As the ship sails westward, travelers should be on the lookout for icebergs and seabirds gliding on the wing, and whales in the water below.